 The Impossible Has Happened: The Life and Work of Gene Roddenberry, Creator of Star Trek.
 Author: Lance Parkin.
 Aurum Press.
 Published: July 21st 2016.

 He was born in 1921 and served with distinction as a pilot in the Second World War.
 After the war, ironically he came very close to death in a Pan Am air crash which killed seven people in 1947.
 He served in the US police force drifting into TV writing and creating one non-Star Trek series, a police-themed one called The Lieutenant.
 He then created Star Trek which ran for three series between 1966 and 1968.
 At the time, it was neither very successful or a failure.
-Mission Impossible which ran at about the same time was probably more successful.
-Leonard Nimoy indeed joined the Mission Impossible cast after Star Trek ended.
+The TV series of Mission Impossible which ran at about the same time was probably more successful.
+Mr Spock actor, Leonard Nimoy indeed joined the Mission Impossible cast after Star Trek ended.
 But unexpectedly, Star Trek became a huge success after it had ended through syndicated repeat showings.
-The show grew and grew and grew.
+The show just grew and grew and grew.

 Author Lance Parkin provides a balanced portrait of a man who for all his many flaws took TV on a journey where no one had gone before.